 Back-end is responsible for the part of website's functionality requiring interaction with a server.
 Roughly saying, it includes everything except for animations and visuals.
 Now, the button isn't only visualized but powered by a code under the hood which makes the registration feature work.

-In web development teams, these parts can be divided between two dedicated developers or performed by one specialist:
+In teams providing web application development services, these parts can be divided between two dedicated developers or performed by one specialist:

 Most web development teams have at least several full-stack software developers.
 What does this mean?
 These developers can build both a client-side and server-side of the project on their own.

-The Cleveroad's web development team consists of both full-stack developers and dedicated specialists working with a wide spectrum of technologies including Angular, Node.js, .NET, Python, Ruby on Rails and others.
+The Cleveroad's web development team consists of both full-stack developers and dedicated specialists working with a wide spectrum of technologies.
+Our main tech stack is as follows:

 Web development teams: Web developer